Why Cybercrime Continues to Thrive, And What You Can Do About It

-In today's cyber threat landscape, several limitations persist, which make it easier for attackers to execute successful attacks.
-These limitations include:
+Several limitations persist in today's cyber threat landscape, making it easier for attackers to execute successful attacks, including:

-One of the primary reasons legacy solutions are limited in the level of security they provide is that legacy technology is not designed to handle modern-day email threats.
-Legacy email security solutions often lack advanced threat detection capabilities and rely on traditional signature-based detection methods that are no longer effective against sophisticated attacks.
+Legacy solutions fall short in their provided security level because this solution is designed to handle something other than modern-day email threats.
+Email security software often needs more advanced threat protection and detection capabilities and relies on traditional signature-based detection methods that are no longer effective against sophisticated attacks.

 Email Is Flawed

-Email is inherently flawed from a security perspective because it lacks non-repudiation, meaning that it's difficult to verify the authenticity of the sender or the message content.
+Email is inherently flawed from a security perspective because it needs non-repudiation, or it is difficult to verify the authenticity of the sender or the message content.
 Moreover, email vulnerabilities allow hackers to send malicious emails and use them as entry points to run malicious code under the email process access, making it a primary target for cyberattacks.

 Cybercrime Continues to Pay

-Cybercriminals are continuing to attack companies because they have been successful in netting potentially hundreds and thousands of dollars from them.
-This is a significant advantage over other forms of crime, and often involves little risk and effort.
-Additionally, the company's cost is not just the initial loss, but also the additional costs associated with reporting, containing, and remediating the breach.
+Cybercriminals are continuing to attack companies because they have been successful in netting potentially hundreds and thousands of dollars from them, with little risk or effort on their end.
+In return, the attacked company loses substantial money from the initial loss and reporting, containing, and remediating the breach.

 Executing Attacks is Faster, Easier, and Cheaper Than Ever

 Attackers use automation and other off-the-shelf software to launch attacks and process the data they steal.
-Executing attacks is now easier and more affordable than ever even without technical skills; it's as simple as building a website.
-There are several platforms and tools that can help you do this and open-source intelligence (OSINT) tools and apps can be used to obtain precise information about someone's location, social media, and work email address.
+Executing attacks is now easier and more affordable than ever, even without technical skills; it's as simple as building a website.
+Several platforms and tools can help you do this, and open-source intelligence (OSINT) tools and apps can obtain precise information about someone's location, social media, and work email address.
 This makes it impossible to identify and manipulate targets.

 Who Is At Risk?

-Cybercrime has swept through manufacturing, construction, as well as the food industry, as hackers have adapted the technology used to launch a ransomware attack.
-Companies find it harder to retrieve damaged systems from backups.
+Cybercrime has swept through manufacturing, construction, and the food industry as hackers have adapted the technology to launch a malware ransomware attack.
+Companies need help to retrieve damaged systems from backups.

-Threat actors are now focusing on entities that, if they are disrupted, can impact other businesses that cannot delay operations until the system of the attacked company is restored.
-Attackers target strategic partners in order to demand ransom from connected businesses.
-These incidents are becoming more common in key supply chains, such as oil and fuel, as they can have a significant impact on several key operatives simultaneously.
-This means that sophisticated ransomware can bring down multiple companies around the world because it targets organizations with 'maximum impact'.
+Threat actors are now focusing on entities that, if disrupted, can impact other businesses and cannot delay operations until the system of the attacked company is restored.
+Attackers target strategic partners to demand ransom from connected businesses.
+These incidents are becoming more common in key supply chains, such as oil and fuel, as they can simultaneously significantly impact several key operatives.
+This means that sophisticated ransomware can bring down multiple companies worldwide because it targets organizations with 'maximum impact.'